KennethChin0/finalProject/README.md

 ## Description of Project
 We are making our attempt of creating the popular child's game hangman.
-The objective of the game is to guess a word that sthe computer randomly generates.
+The objective of the game is to guess a word that the computer randomly generates.
 The guessers guess a letter each turn.
 If the letter is part of the word, the position the letter is in the word is shown, else a part of a drawing of a stick figure is drawn (representative of certain number of lives).
+But there is a twist!
+During their turns, players only have 3 seconds to view the word bank and the progress on guessing the word.

-Our game is two players so each player will take turns guessing, who ever guess first wins!
+Our game is two players so each player will take turns guessing, the player to guess the word first or run out of lives last wins.

 ## Technical Design:
 - Working with files: Obtain word from text file to be used for the game